 - for analysis of the traffic on our Websites, so as to allow us to make suitable improvements.

-The Authority Website contains a number of hyperlinks and redirections to other websites, including the LRM Portal.
+The Authority Website contains several hyperlinks and redirections to other websites, including the LRM Portal.
 You are therefore kindly reminded to read the privacy notices of any other websites you access which are not covered by this privacy notice.

 The Authority does not provide quality control of the hyperlinks to websites that are not operated by the Authority.
 The Authority accepts no responsibility for the content, performance, accuracy, security, privacy or availability of the hyperlinks to such external websites.